izza013/Internship/README.md

-This reprostiory contains the tasks of HTML.CSS and JS internship at Internee.pk
+This reprostiory contains the tasks of HTML ,CSS and JS internship at Internee.pk